 NIDA Neuroproteomics Center

-Dr. Cheung has distinguished himself as a researcher and educator in the field of Biomedical Informatics with a growing national and international reputation.
+Kei-Hoi Cheung, PhD has distinguished himself as a researcher and educator in the field of Biomedical Informatics with a growing national and international reputation.
 A particular strength is Dr. Cheung’s ability to forge strong, productive collaborations with a range of different bioscience researchers at Yale, in which his contributions include the development of complex databases and informatics tools that are critical for the research projects being performed.
 In the context of these collaborations, Dr. Cheung is simultaneously able to carry out his own informatics research on issues involved in robust interoperation and integration of databases and tools in the biosciences.
 In addition to giving talks and presentations at national and international meetings, he has published his own informatics research in peer-reviewed journals and conference proceedings, as well as contributing to publications focused on his collaborators’ research.
 He has established a broad base of collaborations with faculty in different departments at Yale, including Genetics, Pathology, Computer Science, Biostatistics, Molecular Biophysics and Biochemistry, and Biology.
 He is currently Director of Biostatistics and Bioinformatics Core of the NIDA Proteomics Center, focused on collaborative informatics support of neuroproteomics research at Yale.
-In addition to being a collaborator on the grants of collaborators, Dr. Cheung has been PI on several federal grants (NIH and NSF).
+In addition to being a collaborator on numerous grants, Dr. Cheung has been PI on several federal grants (NIH and NSF).
 Dr. Cheung is also a core faculty member of Yale's Ph.D.
 Program in Computational Biology and Bioinformatics.